3.1. Functions and Limitations of Law

 Lore Rutz-Burri

 Law is a formal means of social control.
 Society uses laws (rules designed to control citizen’s behaviors) so that these behaviors will conform to societal norms, cultures, mores, traditions, and expectations.
 Because courts must interpret and enforce these rules, laws differ from many other forms of social control.
-Both formal and informal social control have the capacity to change behavior.
+Both formal and informal social control can change behavior.
 Informal social control, such as social media (including Facebook, Instagram, and Twitter) has a tremendous impact on what people wear, how they think, how they speak, what people value, and perhaps how they vote.
-Social media’s impact on human behavior cannot be overstated, but because these informal controls are largely unenforceable through the courts as they are not considered the law.
+Social media’s impact on human behavior cannot be overstated, but because these informal controls are largely unenforceable through the courts they are not considered the law.

 Laws and legal rules promote social control by resolving basic value conflicts, settling individual disputes, and making rules that even our rulers must follow.
 Kerper (1979) recognized the advantages of law in fostering social control and identified four major limitations of the law.
-First, she noted, the law often cannot gain community support without support of other social institutions.
+First, she noted, the law often cannot gain community support without the support of other social institutions.
 [1] (Consider, for example, the United States Supreme Court (Court) case of Brown v.
 Board of Education of Topeka, Kansas, 347 U.S. 483 (1954), which declared racially segregated schools unconstitutional.
 The decision was largely unpopular in the southern states, and many had decided to not follow the Court’s holding.
 Ultimately, the Court had to call in the National Guard to enforce its decision requiring schools to be integrated.)
 Second, even with community support, the law cannot compel certain types of conduct contrary to human nature.
 Third, the law’s resolution of disputes is dependent upon a complicated and expensive fact-finding process.
 Finally, the law changes slowly.
 [2]

 Lippman (2015) also noted that the law does not always achieve its purposes of social control, dispute resolution, and social change, but rather can harm society.
 He refers to this as the “dysfunctions of law.”